Aruncus

 ( ar - RUNK - us )

-At-A-Glance InformationAlso called Goat's Beard, this perennial flowering plant grows in full sun in cooler climates (partial shade elsewhere), and needs regular water.
-Flowers will attract butterflies to your garden.
+At-A-Glance InformationAlso called Goat's Beard, this genus of perennial flowering plants grows in partial shade, and needs regular water.
+The wispy flowers will attract butterflies to your garden.
 These plants resemble Astilbe; they have a slow-spreading clumpy habit, and in summertime produce branched clusters of white or cream flowers.
-Great for borders of gardens, or at the edges of woodland plantings.
+Use Aruncus plants for borders or mixed beds, or at the edges of woodland areas.
+Take care when planting these in the landscape as the seeds are toxic to humans and pets.

 |